SUSE-Cloud/suse-cloud-appliances/demos/heat-wordpress/README.md

     `heat-template-wordpress.json` back into this directory
     so that they can be used from the demo host.

+N.B.
+All steps run by `./build.sh` are idempotent, so you can safely run it as many times as you need.

 If you prefer to perform any of these steps manually as part of the demo (e.g. creating the proposals and/or preparing the cloud for the demo), you can easily comment those steps out of `build.sh` or